joelgibson/IHecke/Internals.md

 Some notes:

-- I tried a prototype that did not have a top level `AlgIHke` object, but making some of the user-facing operations nice was hard.
+- I tried a prototype that did not have a top level `IHkeAlg` object, but making some of the user-facing operations nice was hard.
 For example, to multiply in an arbitrary basis, the fallback function will convert to the standard basis, multiply there, and convert back.
 For this conversion to happen, a standard basis object needs to be "available" to the expression `x * y`,